wittedtech/Interview-Prep-Guide/Java-Coding-Questions/Cache-Design-Question.md

   **Data Structures:**

-  `HashMap:` For O(1) access to cache items by key.
+  `HashMap`: For O(1) access to cache items by key.
-  Doubly Linked List: To keep track of the usage order of cache items.
+  `Doubly Linked List`: To keep track of the usage order of cache items.
 The most recently used items are moved to the front, and the least recently used items are at the end.

   **Class Structure**